 You typically buy a wide aperture lens to use at its widest aperture.
 Often, the aperture selected on my mounted prime lens does not leave the wide-open setting.
 Unfortunately, the image quality at the wide-open aperture is so often not amazing, typically showing reduced resolution and contrast.
 The good news is that this lens turns in very nice image quality even at f/1.4.

 The Tamron 35mm f/1.4 Di USD Lens delivers very sharp full frame corner-to-corner results with a wide-open f/1.4 aperture.
 Stopping down to f/2 brings a noticeable bump in contrast and another slight increase can be seen at f/4 where the results are very impressive.

 Following are a series of outdoor-captured center-of-the-frame 100% resolution crop examples.
-These images were captured using an ultra-high-resolution Canon EOS 5Ds R with RAW files processed in Canon's Digital Photo Professional (DPP) using the Standard Picture Style and sharpness set to only "1" on a 0-10 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+These images were captured using an ultra-high-resolution Canon EOS 5Ds R with RAW files processed in Canon's Digital Photo Professional (DPP) using the Standard Picture Style and sharpness set to only "1" on a 0-10 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).